The mission of the CDDC is to advocate in collaboration

 Nonprofit Development Center, d/b/a Denver

-Regional Mobility and Access Council (DRMAC), in collaboration with the Autism
+Regional Mobility and Access Council (DRMAC), included the creation

-ongoing collaboration with community leaders and organizations, people with
+ongoing collaboration with community leaders and organizations, and the

 citizens in Arapahoe County.

 By the end of the grant DRMAC will issue a White Paper describing

 the transportation issues and needs in Arapahoe County, and the LCC’s role in